undercasetype/Fraunces/documentation/worklogs/Fraunces_Worklog_080719.md

 What I am shooting to get a rate for:

 	• The rate of change on a given axis between the Max & Min should be roughly the same from Roman to Italic.
 If it isn't, what is a percentage that would bring those in line with each other.

+So I've written the script as a function that allows you to specify a base master and a comparison master.
+By doing this, I can see that the Roman OpMin from Black to Light compresses 74%, and the Italic OpMin compresses 71%.
+Now that I have this information, I'm not sure what master should change.
+I could look at the rate of change between the Roman Black and Italic Black, and compare that against the Roman Light and Italic Light.